liqs02/chat-wave/README.md

 ```

 #### Gateway
-Gateway introduces easy access for customer to microservices from a one ip and port.
+Gateway introduces easy access for customer to microservices from single place.

 #### Registry
 Registry is a simple eureka server application that provides easy communication between services and many useful tools for tracking and managing microservices.

 ## Common libraries

-#### auth client
+#### Auth Client
 Library provides filter for user's authorization and UserAuthentication class which represents data of authorized user.

-To use the filter we need to add the following code in defaultSecurityFilterChain:
+To use the filter we need to add the following code in SecurityFilterChain:

 ```
 .addFilterAt(userAuthFilter, UsernamePasswordAuthenticationFilter.class);